praneethraavi4/praneethraavi4/README.md

 - 👋 Hi, I’m Sai Praneeth Ravi
 - 👀 I’m interested in Machine learning , Deep Learning projects using python and pytorch/Tensorflow libraries
-- 🌱 I’m currently working as a Computer Vision Engineer at Blue Cromos, Sweden and looking forward for opportunities to work on ML/MLOps projects
+- 🌱 I’m currently working as a AI Software Engineer at Westinghouse Electric, Sweden and looking forward for opportunities to work on ML/MLOps projects
 - 💞️ I’m looking to collaborate Machine learning , Deep Learning , Computer Vision and Data Analysis projects to gain Industrial Exprerience
 - 📫 How to reach me saipraneethravi0409@gmail.com , +46769533509